 Research In Your Field

-Research in the American Studies program includes access to and internships at the following research collections and institutions:
+Research in the History program includes access to and internships at the following research collections and institutions:

 - The Ivan Doig Center for the Study of the Lands & Peoples of the North American West

 - Gallatin History Museum

 - Montana Historical Society